 Board of Directors

-Andrew Injoo Park previously worked as a Researcher at the Embassy of the Republic of Korea.
-He has also interned at the Council on Foreign Relations in Washington, DC, and, prior to that, served as an interpreter/translator at the ROK-U.S. Combined Forces Command in Yongsan, Seoul.
-There, he developed his passion for U.S.-ROK affairs.
+Andrew Injoo Park is a non-resident James A. Kelly Fellow at the Pacific Forum and a master’s candidate of the Asian Studies Program at Georgetown University.
+He previously worked as a Researcher at the Embassy of the Republic of Korea and served as an interpreter/translator at the ROK-U.S. Combined Forces Command in Yongsan, Seoul.
 He received a B.A. in Political Science, International Studies, and Asia Studies from the University of Wisconsin in Madison, where he also founded and served as president of the university’s Alexander Hamilton Society chapter.
-Andrew was born in Pittsburgh, Pennsylvania.

 Stephanie Kim has served The Sejong Society since 2012 and is committed to the organization’s mission of engaging the next generation of Korea and Northeast Asia specialists, and of fostering a deeper dialogue on Korea affairs within the DC policy and academic communities.
 Stephanie is currently a graduate student at Georgetown University’s Security Studies Program (SSP), having earned her B.A. in International Studies from the University of Washington in Seattle.